 How can I avoid ending up in spam by doing Email Marketing?

-As Marketing Automation gains popularity among businesses, many businesses use this tool to increase the effectiveness and efficiency of their email campaigns.
+As Marketing Automation gains popularity among businesses, many companies are using this tool to increase the effectiveness and efficiency of their email campaigns.

-Although it is not our intention to send spam (as is obvious); several messages we send may be blocked before they reach the recipient's inbox, preventing them from even seeing them.
+While we don't intend to spam you (and we obviously do), many messages we send may be blocked before they reach the recipient's inbox, preventing them from even seeing them.

-It is clear, at this point, that those who choose a Marketing Automation software tool to manage email campaigns and keep track of the feedback obtained, must identify the weak points that risk preventing the delivery of e-mail sent with the best intentions.
+It's clear, at this point, that anyone choosing a Marketing Automation software tool to manage email campaigns and track their response must identify the weaknesses that risk preventing the delivery of well-intentioned emails.

 How is this possible?

-There are two main entities that are responsible for identifying spam.
+There are two main entities responsible for identifying spam.

-The first is the mail service provider (ISP) that hosts the recipient's mailbox.
-Google, Yahoo and all the other more common providers, have filters that can label an email as unwanted if the sender's IP address or its web domain is deemed unreliable, or if the message itself has certain characteristics that identify it in highly likely as spam.
+The first is the email service provider (ISP) that hosts the recipient's mailbox.
+Google, Yahoo, and all other common providers have filters that can label an email as spam if the sender's IP address or web domain are deemed untrustworthy, or if the message itself possesses certain characteristics that highly likely identify it as spam.

-This type of evaluation takes into account hundreds of different parameters and, as happens with Google's search algorithm which highlights the results in a precise order, no factor in itself is such as to block an email; however nobody knows exactly the "secret formula" of the filtering system.
+This type of evaluation takes into account hundreds of different parameters, and just like Google's search algorithm, which highlights results in a specific order, no single factor is sufficient to block an email; however, no one knows the exact "secret formula" of the filtering system.

-The second entity is the mail client or reader; in fact, many of these programs often identify a message as spam if they determine that it is irrelevant, unsolicited or harassing.
-The programs that manage our mail are bombarded every day by an avalanche of content - many of which are absolutely useless - and are designed to learn how to discard what is not needed (although sometimes making mistakes).
-For example, if a certain type of message is too frequent, your reader will try to do his best to avoid disturbing you by trashing it before showing it to you.
+The second entity is the email client or reader; many of these programs, in fact, often label a message as spam if they determine it's irrelevant, unsolicited, or harassing.
+The programs that manage our email are bombarded every day with an avalanche of content—much of it completely useless—and are designed to learn to discard what's unnecessary (even if they sometimes make mistakes).
+For example, if a certain type of message is too frequent, your reader will do its best to avoid bothering you by trashing it before displaying it.

-Fortunately, the latest Marketing Automation tools are able to highlight the occurrence of similar events, thus allowing you to pay attention to the problem and solve it.
+Fortunately, the latest Marketing Automation tools are able to highlight the occurrence of such events, thus allowing you to focus attention on the problem and resolve it.

-To prevent such waste and improve the efficiency and effectiveness of email campaigns, it is important to know the causes of the problem and identify the reasons that could block marketing messages sent by email.
+To prevent such waste and improve the efficiency and effectiveness of email campaigns, it's important to understand the causes of the problem and identify the reasons that could be blocking marketing messages from being sent by email.

-It will therefore be necessary to monitor the processes in search of weak points, to identify and correct them before they damage our reputation.
+It will therefore be necessary to monitor processes for weaknesses, to identify and correct them before they damage our reputation.

-Listed below are five of the most common errors that risk ending our marketing emails in spam.
+Below are five of the most common mistakes that risk sending our marketing emails to spam.

 1. Inadequate authorizations

-In order to send emails, you must have the recipient's permission, who must have expressed their willingness to receive periodic marketing communications; without this permission, we are actually sending unsolicited messages, which greatly increases the likelihood that they will be caught by a spam filter.
+To send emails, you need the recipient's permission, which must have expressed their willingness to receive periodic marketing communications.
+Without this permission, we're essentially sending unsolicited messages, which greatly increases the likelihood of them being caught by a spam filter.

-Mail service providers (including those used by Marketing Automation tools) have recently improved their ability to identify the existence or not of permits; for example, if you are sending massive emails to a list of contacts purchased from third parties, any ISP would become suspicious.
+Email service providers (including those used by marketing automation tools) have recently improved their ability to detect permissions; for example, if you send a mass email to a contact list purchased from a third party, any ISP would become suspicious.

 Using this type of list is therefore often the best way to be identified as spammers.

-Another case of insufficient permission occurs when we send a message to someone who has provided us with his email address, but has not explicitly specified (opt-in) that he wishes to receive promotions or newsletters; this often happens with customers, who are allowed to send communications only about the products purchased or similar goods.
+Another case of insufficient permission occurs when we send a message to someone who has provided us with their email address but hasn't explicitly specified (opted in) that they wish to receive promotions or newsletters; this often happens with customers, who are only permitted to receive communications about purchased products or similar goods.

-Many Email Marketing services today require a double opt-in process, which means that a user who has registered to receive emails receives a first confirmation message in which he must click on a special link; this means that if he does not perform this action, he will not receive any further communication.
+Many email marketing services today require a "double opt-in" process, meaning that a user who has signed up to receive emails receives an initial confirmation message in which they must click a special link; if they don't do this, they won't receive any further communications.

 2. Sending emails with content at risk

-The entire content of our emails, including the body of the message, links, images and headers, can contain elements that - if we are not careful - risk putting it in the spam category.
+The entire content of our emails, including the message body, links, images, and headers, can contain elements that—if we're not careful—risk being labeled as spam.
 Here are some mistakes to avoid:

-• frequent special characters used by spammers to "mask" the text (for example: vendit @ pr0m0zi0n @ le)
+- frequent special characters used by spammers to “mask” text (for example: vendit@ pr0m0zi0n@le)

-• subject of the misleading message, which contains for example "Re" (reply, reply) or "Fwd" (forward, forwarding) when it is the first email sent
+- misleading message subject, for example containing “Re” (reply) or “Fwd” (forward) when it is the first email sent

-• html code "messed up" or with unnecessarily complex formatting
+- messy HTML code or code with unnecessarily complex formatting

-• too many uppercase characters - make the message seem excessively "exhortative" and therefore suspicious
+- too many capital letters – makes the message seem overly “exhortative” and therefore suspicious

 3. Violations and inaccuracies

-The Privacy Policy (especially in Italy) is very restrictive and establishes the rules for the correct sending of emails for commercial purposes.
-ISPs obviously tend to protect themselves as much as possible to avoid possible legal exposures and block the sending of promotional messages that risk violating the law - not to mention the risk (including image) that runs the sending company.
+Privacy legislation (especially in Italy) is very restrictive and establishes the rules for the proper sending of commercial emails.
+ISPs naturally tend to take maximum precautions to avoid potential legal exposure and block the sending of promotional messages that risk violating the law—not to mention the risk (including reputational) for the sending company.

 Here are some important points to check:

-• in each email there must be an "unsubscribe" option (opt-out) to allow the recipient to ask and obtain not to receive similar messages in the future
+- Each email must include an "unsubscribe" (opt-out) option to allow the recipient to request and obtain not to receive similar messages in the future.

-• the sender is required to comply promptly with any request for cancellation from the distribution list (unsubscribe) by the recipient
+- The sender is required to promptly comply with any request to be removed from the distribution list (unsubscribe) by the recipient.

 4. Sender not authenticated

-It is a problem that can occur if an agency or a company sends emails using their mail server.
-ISPs usually authenticate the identity of the sender to ensure that the message is from a legitimate source; when it is sent via a service, for example a Marketing Automation tool used through the Cloud, it is this same service that authenticates.
+This problem can arise if an agency or company sends emails using their own mail server.
+ISPs typically authenticate the sender's identity to ensure the message comes from a legitimate source; when the message is sent via a service, such as a cloud-based marketing automation tool, the service itself performs the authentication.

-Unfortunately, authentication standards such as DKIM and SPF are difficult to set manually and this risks blocking messages from the corporate server.
+Unfortunately, authentication standards, such as DKIM and SPF, are difficult to set up manually, which can block messages from your company server.

-It is also important to use sender addresses that are credible and do not give rise to doubts.
+It is also important to use sender addresses that appear credible and do not give rise to doubts.

 5. Insignificant messages